-posted under category: General on March 21, 2016 by Nathan
+posted under category: Software Quality on March 21, 2016 by Nathan

 Something that comes up from time to time is the idea of reusable software, and why can’t we really reuse things that other people wrote.
 It’s a mystery.
 Robert Glass, a programming legend who worked at my company (1965-1982) said this:

 - Reuse-in-the-small (libraries or subroutines) began nearly 50 years ago and is a well-solved problem.

 - Reuse-in-the-large (components) remains a mostly unsolved problem, even though everyone agrees it is important and desirable.

 Now we like to think we’re so much better off.
 Look at cave man.
 He can’t reuse software.
 He can’t even boil an egg.
 Look at us now.
 We have mechanical egg poachers and GitHub and NPM.

 Using a library (jQuery, Bootstrap, React) is still “reuse-in-the-small.”
 Bigger reuse means more homogenization, and all programmers have not-invented-here syndrome to some degree that usually teeters between healthy and unhealthy.
 We like our own software because we know how it works, we know how to fix it, and it works exactly how we want it.
 We don’t like pre-written software that we can’t control.